gamblePants/LinkedListIntro/README.md

 # LinkedListIntro
-basic exercises using a linked list
+create a linkedlist from scratch

 follows the tutorial of Jeff Chastine which can be found on youtube: https://www.youtube.com/watch?v=3svB0kM6f10&t=5s